kylebebak/questionnaire/README.md

 What's happening here?
 We instantiate a questionnaire with `q = Questionnaire()`, add two questions to it, and run the questionnaire.
 At the end the answers are dumped to stdout as JSON.

 See those optional `verbose_options`?
-The presentation of your questionnaire can be totally decoupled from the answers it returns!
+The presentation of your questionnaire can be decoupled from the answers it returns!

-Now try running `python questions.py > questions_output.json`.
-Check out the answers in the output file.
-You could have just as easily piped these to another program, and all it would have to do to handle the answers is parse that JSON.

 ### Getting Fancy